dotenvx/dotenvx.github.io/docs/cli/run-variable-expansion.md

 ---
 layout: docs-cli
-title: run - Variable Expansion
+title: "Variable Expansion"
+eyebrow: "dotenvx run"
+eyebrow_href: /docs/cli/run/
 description: Reference and expand variables already on your machine for use in your .env file.
 permalink: /docs/cli/run-variable-expansion/
 redirect_from: